IBM/ibm-licensing-operator/README.md

 <b>Scenario: Learn how to deploy License Service on Kubernetes clusters without an IBM CLoud Pak</b>

-You can use the `ibm-licensing-operator` to install License Service on any Kubernetes cluster without an IBM CLoud Pak.
+You can use the `ibm-licensing-operator` to install License Service on any Kubernetes cluster without an IBM Cloud Pak.
 License Service collects information about license usage of IBM Containerized Products.
 You can retrieve license usage data through a dedicated API call and generate an audit snapshot on demand.

 ## Product documentation